 Recognizing the ability of talented artists to reach fans globally, this Award will be presented to artists (solo, duo or group) who have made significant impact on the country music industry.
 As this is recognized the artist’s contribution beyond their own national borders, those to be considered do not have to be Canadian citizens, but their contribution must have had significant impact on the Canadian scene.
 These artists have broken barriers in areas such as record sales, growth and expansion of new audiences, and creating increased awareness of country music across the globe.
 Most importantly, the CCMA Generation Award recipients will encompass the belief held by the CCMA that every artist has the ability to change the world through the power of song.

-A list of past recipients can be found in Appendix A.
+A list of past recipients can be found below.

 Rules and Regulations:

 - Only current CCMA Members can nominate individuals or an event for an Award of Achievement (see Nomination Process below for details).

 - The individual(s) or key organizer(s) of an event being nominated do(es) NOT have to be a current CCMA member(s).